jmcameron/amex2qif/README.md

 **Format of 'categories.txt'**

-Each line should have the vendor name, a comman, and then the category to be used when the payee matches that vendor.
+Each line should have the vendor name, a comma, and then the category to be used when the payee matches that vendor.
 Empty lines are ignored.
 A default version of this file can be kept in the directory of the amex2qif executable.
 If a copy of this file is found in the directory that this ommand